Hourly Student Employees

 Departments may change the student's hourly rate of pay by updating the pay rate in the Human Resources Information System (HRIS).
 It is recommended that changes in hourly rates of pay are to be effective only at the beginning of a pay period.

-Hourly student employees are appointed by submitting to the Division of Human Resources (HR) a completed Hourly Student Data Sheet (PER-40).
-(See Attachment .300)(PDF).
-Attach to the PER-40 a signed K-4 Form, Kansas Employee's Withholding Allowance Certificate (See Attachment .360) (PDF), W-4 Employee's Withholding Allowance Certificate (See Attachment .310)(PDF) (only if the student is claiming anything other than Single and 0 allowances because HRIS automatically establishes the tax data in this manner or if the student does not update the W-4 via employee self service or if the student is a non-resident for tax purposes,) , I-9 Employment Eligibility Verification form, (see Attachment .320)(PDF), a State of Kansas Substance Abuse Policy Affirmation form (see Attachment .330) (PDF)and an Intellectual Property Agreement form (see Attachment .340)(PDF).
-These forms are available at the Division of Human Resources, 103 Edwards Hall or at our Forms web site.
+Hourly student employees are appointed by submitting to the Division of Human Capital Services (HCS) a completed Hourly Student Data Sheet (PER-40).
+Attach to the PER-40 a signed K-4 Form, Kansas Employee's Withholding Allowance Certificate, W-4 Employee's Withholding Allowance Certificate (only if the student is claiming anything other than Single and 0 allowances because HRIS automatically establishes the tax data in this manner or if the student does not update the W-4 via employee self service or if the student is a non-resident for tax purposes,) , I-9 Employment Eligibility Verification form, a State of Kansas Substance Abuse Policy Affirmation form and an Intellectual Property Agreement form.
 In addition, an On-Campus Work Permit is required for non- resident alien students (obtained through the International Student & Scholar Services).
-Departments send the original forms, signed by the department head and the student employee, to the Division of Human Resources, file a copy in the department's personnel file and give a copy to the employee.
+Departments send the original forms, signed by the department head and the student employee, to the Division of Human Capital Services, file a copy in the department's personnel file and give a copy to the employee.

-Hourly student employees remain active in HRIS until terminated by the department or until such time as the person no longer meets the eligibility for employment as an hourly student employee and is terminated by Human Resources.
+Hourly student employees remain active in HRIS until terminated by the department or until such time as the person no longer meets the eligibility for employment as an hourly student employee and is terminated by Human Capital Services.

-Detailed instructions on completing the Hourly Student Employee Data Sheet (PER-40) may be found at Completing the Hourly Student Data Sheet.
+Detailed instructions on completing the Hourly Student Employee Data Sheet (PER-40) may be found at Hourly Student Data Sheet (PER-40).

 Eligibility for CWSP is determined by the Student Financial Assistance Office.